Who Owns the Hazel River?

 Sheriff Hart did a little legwork himself—including soliciting advice from then-Attorney General Bob McDonnell (now Virginia’s governor)—and came to a very different conclusion.
 On Feb 15th, 2006 Hart wrote Close about a meeting with representatives from the Virginia Department of Game and Inland Fisheries and the Virginia Marine Resource Commission to hammer out a resolution to the conflict.
 Close chose not to attend.
 After this meeting, Hart made it clear to Close that state law presumed that the rivers were owned by the state, and, if deemed navigable by the Army Corps of Engineers, were open to the public for their enjoyment; and that he had no intention of arresting citizens for simply enjoying the river.
 Hart agreed with the landowners that upland property (the dry land alongside the river’s edge) was indeed privately owned—and that trespassers on upland property could and should be prosecuted.
 However, citizens who enjoyed the Hazel River without leaving its riverbed certainly had a right to do so.

 Emboldened by Close’s 2005 letter to Hart, riparian landowners immediately began confronting citizens who had long fished and canoed in the river.
-Landowners made hundreds of calls to the Culpeper County Sheriff’s Office to report trespassers—so many calls, in fact, that the low-water bridge had to be given its own address to help dispatchers and other law-enforcement officials track the calls.
+Landowners made hundreds of calls to the Culpeper County Sheriff’s Office to report trespassers—so many calls, in fact, that the low-water bridge across the Hazel river had to be given its own address to help dispatchers and other law-enforcement officials track the calls.
 Soon sheriff’s deputies found themselves caught in the middle of the dispute, with Sheriff Hart on one side arguing that citizens had every right to use the river, and Mr. Close on the other side demanding that anyone in the river near the low-water bridge be cited for trespassing.
 Deputies spent untold hours responding to and patrolling the low-water bridge area in an effort to keep the peace.